Moddable-OpenSource/moddable/documentation/network/network.md

 	socket.write("1.2.3.4", 1234, packet);

+For a RAW socket, the firs parameter is IP address to transmit the packet to.
+The second parameter is the data to transmit as an `ArrayBuffer`:

+	socket.write("1.2.3.4", packet);

 It is more efficient to make a single `write` call with several parameters instead of multiple calls to `write`.

 ### callback(message [, value])